austins/NightEmber/README.md

 # 🌙 Night Ember

-Night Ember is a lightweight, portable night-light application for Windows.
+Night Ember is a portable night-light application for Windows.
 It applies a warm color temperature directly through each display's gamma ramp and runs quietly in the system tray.

 ## Features